Installation

 • A C99 compiler

-On debian based systems with root access, these dependencies can be installed via:
+On Debian based systems with root access, these dependencies can be installed via: On Debian based systems with root access, these dependencies can be installed via:

 Note